GhomKrosmonaute/event-emitter/readme.md

-# Hard Typed EventEmitter
+# Simple Typed EventEmitter

-Width Node EventEmitter methods: on, once, off and emit.
+Includes Node-like EventEmitter methods: on, once, off and emit.
 Compatible with Bun, Deno, Node, and the browser.